RELISH: LLM REgression with a Latent Iterative State Head: Background on LLM-based Regression

 By leveraging trainable latent queries rather than static pooling or indexing, {\method} is related in spirit to DeepMind's Perceiver IO \citep{jaegle2022perceiver} and BLIP-2 architectures \citep{blip2023}.
 Unlike prior latent-query architectures designed for general encoding or multimodal bridging, {\method} is specifically engineered for regression by iteratively distilling token-level hidden states into a single latent state optimized for scalar prediction.
-As summarized in Table~\ref{tab:operational_tradeoffs}, this design preserves the single-pass efficiency and low training cost of predictive heads while providing a more robust summarization mechanism.
+As summarized in Table~\ref{tab:operational_tradeoffs}, our design preserves the training and inference efficiency of predictive heads while providing a more robust summarization mechanism.

+Beyond efficiency, {\method} offers conceptual advantages over autoregressive and regression-aware methods by directly predicting scalars from LLM representations.
+Autoregressive methods serialize continuous targets into discrete tokens, but token likelihoods do not naturally encode numerical proximity.
+Regression-aware methods attempt to mitigate this limitation by estimating Bayes-optimal statistics from the LLM's induced output distribution.
+Collectively, these methods essentially attempt to calibrate probability mass over serialized numeric candidates.
+Consequently, predictions may be sensitive to the \textit{verbalization gap} \citep{yuchi-du-eisner-2026}, tokenization artifacts, candidate-set design, and learned semantic associations from pre-training. $\S$~\ref{sec:app_expanded_related} provides additional details on how {\method} differentiates from existing LLM-based regression methods.